Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Policy Optimization for Quadratic Ergodic-risk COCP

 \end{proposition} \begin{proof} Because we know the cost function is globally lower bounded, $\tr{Q_{K} \Sigma_{K}} \geq 0$, then Slater's condition implies feasibility of the dual problem, and that there exists a finite $\lambda_0\geq 0$ such that $\gamma_N^2(K^*(\lambda_0)) \leq \bar\beta$.
 Now, if we let

 then we claim that the pair $(K^*(\lambda^*), \lambda^*)$ is the saddle point of the Lagrangian $L(K,\lambda)$, and therefore obtain the strong duality.
-For this claim to hold, by the Karush–Kuhn–Tucker (KKT) conditions, it suffice to show that the complementary slackness holds:
+For this claim to hold, by the Karush–Kuhn–Tucker (KKT) conditions and \Cref{prop:Lagrangian} (iii), it suffice to show that the complementary slackness holds:

 But, we know that $P_{(K,\lambda)}$ is real analytic in $(K,\lambda)$ and is positive definite for each $\lambda\geq0$.
 Thus, $K^*(\lambda)$ as defined in \Cref{prop:Lagrangian} is smooth in $\lambda$.
 So, $\gamma_N^2 \circ K^*(\cdot)$ is continuous by composition and lower bounded by zero.
-Therefore, complementary slackness follows because the minimum of a strictly monotone function on a compact set in \cref{eq:lambda-star} is attained at the boundary. \end{proof}
+Therefore, complementary slackness follows because the minimum of a strictly monotone function on a compact set in \cref{eq:lambda-star} is unique and is attained at the boundary.
+This completes the proof. \end{proof}

-In this particular case where the risk functional does not directly depend on the input and the controller is linear (i.e., $R^c=0$ and $\ell = 0$), by \Cref{prop:Lagrangian} the optimal Ergodic-risk policy $K^*(\lambda^*)$ can be interpreted as an optimal LQR controller for the same dynamics but where $Q$ is replaces with $Q+4\lambda^* Q^c H \Sigma_W H^\intercal Q^c$.
-This implies that the optimal Ergodic-risk policy is indeed more conservative in penalizing the state deviations from zero.
+In this particular case where the risk functional does not directly depend on the input and the controller is linear (i.e., $R^c=0$ and $\ell = 0$), by \Cref{prop:Lagrangian} the optimal ergodic-risk policy $K^*(\lambda^*)$ can be interpreted as an optimal LQR controller for the same dynamics but where $Q$ is replaces with $Q+4\lambda^* Q^c H \Sigma_W H^\intercal Q^c$.
+This implies that the optimal ergodic-risk policy is indeed more conservative in penalizing the state deviations from zero.
 Nonetheless, it depends on the value of $\lambda^*$ that satisfies the CS condition which must be solved for.
 Luckily, the established strong duality enables us to provide an efficient algorithm next.